 The neighbor searching (NS) can be performed using a single-range, or a twin-range approach.
 Since the former is merely a special case of the latter, we will discuss the more general twinrange.
 In this case, NS is described by two radii: rlist and max(rcoulomb,rvdw).
 Usually one builds the neighbor list every 10 time steps or every 20 fs (parameter nstlist).
 In the neighbor list, all interaction pairs that fall within rlist are stored.
 Furthermore, the interactions between pairs that do not fall within rlist but do fall within max(rcoulomb,rvdw) are computed during NS.
 The forces and energy are stored separately and added to short-range forces at every time step between successive NS.
 If rlist = max(rcoulomb,rvdw), no forces are evaluated during neighbor list generation.
 The virial is calculated from the sum of the short- and long-range forces.
 This means that the virial can be slightly asymmetrical at non-NS steps.
-In single precision, the virial is almost always asymmetrical because the off-diagonal elements are about as large as each element in the sum.
+When mdrun is compiled to use mixed precision, the virial is almost always asymmetrical because the off-diagonal elements are about as large as each element in the sum.
 In most cases this is not really a problem, since the fluctuations in the virial can be 2 orders of magnitude larger than the average.

-Except for the plain cut-off, all of the interaction functions in Table 4.2 require that neighbor searching be done with a larger radius than the r_c specified for the functional form, because of the use of charge groups.
+Except for the plain cut-off, all of the interaction functions in Table 4.2 require that neighbor searching be done with a larger radius than the $r_c$ specified for the functional form, because of the use of charge groups.
 The extra radius is typically of the order of 0.25 nm (roughly the largest distance between two atoms in a charge group plus the distance a charge group can diffuse within neighbor list updates).

-Parameters
+Туре Parameters

-Coulomb Plain cut-off r_c, ε_r
+Coulomb Plain cut-off $r_c, \varepsilon_r$

-Reaction field r_c, ε{rf}
+Reaction field $r_c, \varepsilon{rf}$

-Shift function r_1, r_c, ε_r
+Shift function $r_1, r_c, \varepsilon_r$

-Switch function r_1, r_c, ε_r
+Switch function $r_1, r_c, \varepsilon_r$

-VdW Plain cut-off r_c
+VdW Plain cut-off $r_c$

-Shift function r_1, r_c
+Shift function $r_1, r_c$

-Switch function r_1, r_c
+Switch function $r_1, r_c$